EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 Trace extraction
 ~~~~~~~~~~~~~

 While single color data can be directly loaded into *Deep-LASI*, multi-color assays require a mapping procedure first.
 Once this map is available and saved, you can start to extract experimental data anytime.
-As shown in :numref:`extraction_idea`, *Deep-LASI* will match the fluorescence signature from your single fluorophores during different excitation cycles and detection channels and allows you to select which molecules you actually want to evaluate.
+As shown in :numref:`extraction_idea`, *Deep-LASI* will match the fluorescence signature from your single fluorophores during different excitation cycles and detection channels (once you specified the single-molecule assay) and allows you to select which labeled molecules you actually want to evaluate.
+For this, you first need to step-wise read-in the experimental data, as described in the :ref:`loading_doc` section.
+Next, *Deep-LASI* will generate a projection for each channel, i.e. the corresponding *.tif-file, showing the maximum intensity per pixel in the FOV. *Deep-LASI* will localize single emitters in each of the selected channels and superimpose the three maps afterwards showing the localized molecules in the individual channels.
+In the last step of the extraction process, *Deep-LASI* allows you to select, whether you want to export all traces (i.e., the trajectories of single-, double- or triple-labeled molecules), traces of only co-localizing molecules (i.e., molecules having the maximum number of traces) or molecules that have a specific label in a reference a channel.
+After a successful extraction process, you are directly forwarded to the third sub-GUI **Traces**, where you need to save the extracted traces first, before continuing with any data analysis.

 .. figure:: ./../figures/documents/Fig_11_Trace_Extraction.png
    :width: 500